allamo123/laravel-grapes/README.md

 The select page input let you to select page that you need to modify it.<br><br>

 #### Select Device
-The select device input let you to modify page html and styles on diffrent screens with the following sizes
+The select device input let you to modify page html and styles on different screens with the following sizes
 - Desktop
 - Extra Large
 - Large